FAQs

 I am currently off campus or for other reasons cannot make in-person workshops at the CTL.
 Are there any online options available for pedagogy workshops?

-- The Center for the Integration of Research, Teaching and Learning (CIRTL) offers online workshops available to Columbia students.
+• The Center for the Integration of Research, Teaching and Learning (CIRTL) offers online workshops available to Columbia students.
 Each qualifying, pedagogy-related workshop counts as 1 pedagogy workshop for the TDP.
 TDP participants can earn up to 2 pedagogy workshop credits through this option.
-Prior to attending one of these workshops for TDP credit, please verify that the session counts as a pedagogy workshop by emailing CTLgrads@columbia.edu.
+CIRTL offerings that count for TDP completion may be listed on the TDP Event Finder – if you are interested in a CIRTL offering that is not listed there, please verify that the session counts as a pedagogy workshop by emailing CTLgrads@columbia.edu prior to attending.

 I’m not teaching at Columbia before graduating.
 How do I fulfill the requirement Application and Practice requirement on the Foundational Track?

 While we encourage TDP participants to complete a CTL Teaching Observation or Mid-Semester Review while they are working with students at Columbia (as a TA or in another instructional capacity), we realize that this is not always possible.
-CTL Microteaching Practice sessions run every semester, and can be used to fulfill the Application and Practice requirement.
+CTL Practice Teaching (Microteaching) sessions run every semester, and can be used to fulfill the Application and Practice requirement on the Foundational Track.

 Satisfying requirements: Advanced Track questions